 Dr Brent Coker is a researcher and lecturer of Marketing.
 He has a PhD in electronic commerce (“Predicting Internet Purchase Intention” 2007).
 Brent has spent the past decade studying Viral Marketing, and is author of the WH Smith Heathrow chart topping book “Going Viral”, which is the culmination of a seven year study on psychology of building a strong brand and customer engagement.
 Brent founded the dot-com “Fernland” in 1998, and is founding director of Deloosh Pty Ltd – a technology and market research company.

-Associate Professor Jill Lei
+Professor Jill Lei